Current Work: Anne Lacaton, Jean-Philippe Vassal, and Frédéric Druot

 Frédéric Druot graduated in 1984 from the École Nationale Supérieure d’Architecture de Bordeaux.
 In 1987, he founded the architectural agency Épinard Bleu, which received the Album de la Jeune Architecture in 1990.
 The next year, he founded his own firm, Frédéric Druot Architecture, in Paris.

-The discussion following the lecture will be moderated by Brian Loughlin, Director of Planning and Urban Design at Magnusson Architecture and Planning and co-chair of the AIA Housing Committee, and Adjunct Assistant Professor of Architecture and Real Estate Development at Columbia GSAPP.
+The discussion following the lecture will be moderated by Brian Loughlin, Director of Planning and Urban Design at Magnusson Architecture and Planning, Co-chair of the AIANY Housing Committee, APA Housing and Community Development Chair, and Adjunct Assistant Professor of Architecture and Real Estate Development at Columbia’s Graduate School of Architecture, Planning and Preservation.
+Before joining MAP, he worked for over fifteen years in public housing.

 This lecture is the 2021 annual Ratensky Lecture, organized by the AIANY Housing Committee to honor individuals who have made significant lifetime contributions to the advancement of housing and community design.
 The annual Ratensky Lecture was initiated by the AIANY Housing Committee in honor of Samuel Ratensky (1910-1972), an architect and NYC housing official who was responsible for major housing initiatives in the city from 1946 to 1972, and who served as a mentor to many architects who worked in his programs.
-This year’s lecture is co-sponsored by The Architectural League of New York and the Irwin S. Chanin School of Architecture at The Cooper Union.
+This year’s lecture is co-sponsored by The Architectural League of New York, the Irwin S. Chanin School of Architecture at The Cooper Union, and with the support of Villa Albertine, in partnership with the French Embassy in the United States.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, and by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

-This event is co-sponsored by AIA New York and The Irwin S. Chanin School of Architecture of The Cooper Union.
+This event is co-sponsored by AIA New York, The Irwin S. Chanin School of Architecture of The Cooper Union, and with the support of Villa Albertine, in partnership with the French Embassy in the United States.